The self-dual point of Fortuin--Kasteleyn planar maps is critical: Abstract

 \section{Abstract}

-We study the fully packed loop-$O(n)$ model on planar triangulations.
-This model is also bijectively equivalent to the Fortuin--Kasteleyn model of planar maps with parameter $q\in (0,4)$ at its self-dual point.
+We study the Fortuin--Kasteleyn model of planar maps with parameter $q\in (0,4)$ at and away from its self-dual point.
+This model is also bijectively equivalent to the fully packed (bicoloured) loop-$O(n)$ model on planar triangulations.
 These have been traditionally studied using either techniques from analytic combinatorics (based in particular on the gasket decomposition of Borot, Bouttier and Guitter \cite{BBG12a}) or probabilistic arguments (based on Sheffield's ``hamburger-cheeseburger'' bijection \cite{sheffield2016quantum}).
 In this paper we establish a dictionary relating quantities of interest in both approaches.
 This has several consequences.
-First, we derive an exact expression for the partition function of the fully packed loop-$O(n)$ model on triangulations, as a function of the outer boundary length.
+First, we derive an exact expression for the partition function of the fully packed (colour-symmetric) loop-$O(n)$ model on triangulations, as a function of the outer boundary length.
 This confirms predictions by Gaudin and Kostov \cite{gaudin1989n}.
 In particular, this model exhibits critical behaviour, in the sense that the partition function exhibits a power-law decay characteristic of the critical regime at this self-dual point.
-Finally, we derive precise asymptotics for geometric features of the FK model of planar maps when $0 < q <4$, such as the exact tail behaviour of the perimeters of clusters and loops.
+Secondly, we derive precise asymptotics for geometric features of the self-dual Fortuin--Kasteleyn model of planar maps when $0 < q <4$, such as the exact polynomial tail behaviour of the perimeters of clusters and loops.
 This sharpens previous results of \cite{berestycki2017critical} and \cite{gwynne2019scaling}.
-A key step is to use the above dictionary and the probabilistic results to justify rigorously an ansatz commonly assumed in the analytic combinatorics literature.
+Finally, we prove that Fortuin--Kasteleyn maps undergo a \emph{sharp} phase transition at the self-dual point in the sense that, away from the self-dual point, cluster sizes decay exponentially.
+This mirrors the celebrated result by Beffara and Duminil-Copin for $q\geq 1$ on a fixed lattice \cite{beffara2012self} and constitutes the first result establishing that the self-dual point of Fortuin--Kasteleyn maps is the critical point.
+Along the way and as a key step of our proof, we use the above dictionary and the probabilistic results to justify rigorously an ansatz commonly assumed in the analytic combinatorics literature.